Snow-Gremlin/PetiteParser/PetiteParser/PetiteParser/Calculator/Calculator.md

 - `trim`: Trims all whitespace from the left and right of a string.
 - `trimLeft`: Trims all whitespace from the left of a string.
 - `trimRight`: Trims all whitespace from the right of a string.
+- `join`: Joins zero or more strings with the first parameter as the separator, e.g. `join(" ", "hello", "world", "again")`.

 ### Trigonometry